-If you enjoy unique shopping and dining experiences, then Cedar Key, Florida, is for you.
+If you enjoy shopping and dining in picturesque beach towns, then Cedar Key, Florida, is for you.
 This small fishing village turned tourist area is located on the west coast of Florida overlooking the Gulf of Mexico.
 Although it is not close to some of the more popular tourist attractions, it makes a wonderful getaway-for-a-day destination.

 You will also find boat docks and boat rentals for excursions into the Gulf of Mexico and a very small public beach on the waterfront.
 Just a block or two inland are more shops.
 For those wishing to stay more than a day, lodging is available at many island-style locations that are reminiscent of the old Florida.